lucianogrippa/SpringMvcRestApiDemo/README.md

 ## Description

-The main goal of the project is to create a basic rest API service that can be used in environments such as production.
+The main goal of the project is to create a basic rest API service that can be used in environments builded with application server (wildfly) and database server.

-In order to simulate the production environment, "docker-compose" file was used, located in  [docker directory](/docs/images/docker)
+To simulate the environment was used docker technologies and docker-compose.yml file was created in [docker](/docker) folder.

-- Docker compose file with 3 services
+The Docker compose file is structured in 3 services
   - wildfly
   - appdb
   - phpmyadmin